d-eisen/portfolio/content/mypost.md

 case_feature_img: "featured-cope.jpg"

 # This is the case summary in the case itself
-case_summary: "Cope is an application that helps users track their mental health.
-Progress is measured through the use of a check-in system, calendar, medicine tracker and a summary dashboard.
+case_summary: "Medwater.com is an informational website for the organization.
+The site is focused on allowing supporters to donate to the organization, fundraise via Venmo and Facebook challenge and review updates fromt the field.
 I created a minimum viable product for this application."

 # Your team members
-team: ["Alexis Collado", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]
+team: ["David Eisenmenger"]

 # Roles of your team members
 roles: ["Branding and Identity", "User Interface Design", "Prototyping", "User Research"]

 # Methods your team members used
-methods: ["Sketching", "Mockups", "Guerilla Testing"]
+methods: ["Sketching", "Wireframing", "Usability Testing"]

 # Links at the bottom of the case study and where they link to
 # img is the svg that's part of the button.
 You can use eyeball.svg or download.svg